 §749.2905.
 How often must fire and health inspections be conducted at a foster home?

-(a) Unless otherwise stated in the report, a fire or health inspection report obtained from a local health authority or state or local fire authority is current for:

-(1) One year for a foster group home; and

-(2) Two years for a foster family home.
+(a) Unless otherwise stated in the report, a fire or health inspection report obtained from a local health authority or state or local fire authority is current for two years for a foster family home.

 (b) A fire safety or health and safety evaluation by use of a checklist is current for one year.